husyn/husyn.dev/_pages/buy-me-a-coffee.md

 permalink: "/buy-me-a-coffee.html"
 ---

 Hi!
-I am Sal, web designer & developer at WowThemes.net.
-The free items I create are my side projects and **Mundana for Jekyll** is one of them.
-You can find **all the work I release for free [here](https://www.wowthemes.net/category/free-themes-templates/)**.

-You have my permission to use the free items I develop in your personal, commercial or client projects.
-If you'd like to reward my work, I would be honored and I could dedicate more time maintaining the free projects.
+I am Husyn, Cloud Architect, DevOps Engineer & developer at [Manshur.Solutions](https://manshur.solutions).

+In my free time I contribute to [Software Development Pakistan](http://softdevpk.com) website which define the basic of software development practices for newbies.

+I'm admin of [AWS User Group Pakistan](https://www.facebook.com/groups/awsugpk) and [Karachi Freelancers](https://www.facebook.com/groups/karachifreelancers) Facebook groups.
+These groups also target to empower local tech communities.

+You can find my open-source contributions at my [GitHub profile](http://github.com/husyn/).
+I also make videos on Cloud Computing primarily on AWS in Urdu/Hindi language.
+You can checkout my channel [All about Cloud](https://www.youtube.com/channel/UCQnAN556-_JeXfiQi9SgN_g).

 Thank you so much!

-<a class="btn btn-danger" href="https://www.wowthemes.net/donate/">Buy me a coffee</a>
+<a class="btn btn-danger" href="https://www.buymeacoffee.com/husyn">Buy me a coffee</a>